bobdavies2000/OpenCVB/README.md

 even in the Debug configuration.
 If it is necessary to debug the camera interface, set any Build Configuration components to the Debug version.
 Using Release versions naturally enables a higher framerate.
-As a result, the VB.Net code – which is always in Debug mode - runs almost as fast as the Release configuration.
+As a result, the VB.Net code – which is usually run in Debug mode - is almost as fast as the Release configuration.

 OpenGL Interface